mastreips/CleaningData/README.md

 Once merged, the data is filtered to comprise only of mean() and std() data.
 The arrange function is then used to apply a mean of the observations for each subject and activity pair.
 The resulting dataset is sorted and stored in a tidy table text file.
+A copy of the tidy table txt file is available in this repository ("tidy_data.txt").